facebookresearch/minimax/README.md

 The latest model checkpoint is saved as `checkpoint.pkl`.
 The model is checkpointed every `--checkpoint_interval` number of updates, where each update corresponds to a full rollout and update cycle for each participating agent.
 For the same number of environment interaction steps, methods may differ in the number of gradient updates performed by participating agents, so checkpointing based on number of update cycles controls for this potential discrepency.
 For example, methods based on Robust PLR, like ACCEL, do not perform student gradient updates every rollout cycle.

 **Archived checkpoints:**
 Separate archived model checkpoints can be saved at specific intervals by specifying a positive value for the argument `--archive_interval`.
-For example, setting `--archive_interval=1000`  will result in saving model checkpoints for every 1000 updates, named `checkpoint_1000.tar`, `checkpoint_2000.tar`, and so on.
+For example, setting `--archive_interval=1000`  will result in saving model checkpoints every 1000 updates, named `checkpoint_1000.tar`, `checkpoint_2000.tar`, and so on.
 These archived models are saved in addition to `checkpoint.pkl`, which always stores the latest checkpoint, based on `--checkpoint_interval`.

 ### Evaluating

-Once training completes, you can evaluate the resulting `checkpoint.pkl` on test environments using `minimax.eval`.
+Once training completes, you can evaluate the resulting `checkpoint.pkl` on test environments using `minimax.evaluate`.
 This script can evaluate an individual checkpoint or group of checkpoints created via training runs with a shared experiment ID prefix (`--xpid` value), e.g. each corresponding to different training seeds of the same experiment configuration.
 Each checkpoint is evaluated over `--n_episodes` episodes for each of the test environments, specified via a csv string of test environment names passed in via `--env_names`.
 The evaluation results can be optionally written to a csv file in `--results_path`, if a `--results_fname` is provided.

 [See the docs](docs/evaluate_args.md) on `minimax.evaluation` for a comprehensive guide on how to configure command line arguments for `minimax.evaluate`.